sightsdev/sights/docs/config_schema.md

 `baudrate`

-Baudrate to connect to the specified serial port with.
+Baud rate to connect to the specified serial port with.

 _Not required for virtual connection._